Brown v. Board of Education Oral History Project

 NPS Photo

 The oral history project at Brown v.
-Board of Education NHP contains interviews dating back to 1991 and continues collecting interviews today.
+Board of Education National Historical Park contains interviews dating back to 1991.
+The project continues collecting interviews.
+If you are interested in participating, please use the "contact us" link at the bottom of this page.

 For more than 30 years the program has preserved important information about the Brown v.
 Board of Education, Briggs v.
 Elliott, Bolling v.
 Sharpe, Belton (Bulah) v.
 Gebhart, and Davis v.
 County School Board of Prince Edward County cases.
 More than 330 tapes from interviews, totaling over 230 hours, have been preserved.

-These interviews, previously only available physically through the Brown v.
-Board of Education NHP research library, were recently digitized.
-Park staff and volunteers are working on finalizing the digitization process and completed interviews will be posted as they become available.
+These interviews, previously only available physically through the park research library in Topeka, have now been digitized.
+Park staff and volunteers are working on finalizing the digitization process, and completed interviews will be posted as they become available.

 ORAL HISTORIES